5 Transactional Email Best Practices Enterprises Should Follow

 Monitor Open and Delivery Rates

-Almost all marketing teams closely monitor the outcomes of their marketing campaigns, but it’s not the same case with transactional emails.
-However, it’s equally important to monitor the results of these emails as well.
+Almost all marketing teams closely monitor the outcomes of their marketing campaigns.
+It’s not the same case with transactional emails.
+Sometimes the marketing team doesn’t have access to the reporting.

 Include a Reply to Address of Your Company

-The best practice is saved for the last and is the most obvious as well.
-And this practice is as simple and straightforward as including the contact details and mailing address of your company.
-This ensures that your customer can reach you in case he has any query.
-For all email communications, it is highly recommended to include all necessary contact the details in the email footer.
+Add a Reply-To address, and don’t use a “Do-Not-Reply”.
+This practice is as simple and straightforward as including the contact details and mailing address of your company.
+It is highly recommended to include all necessary contact details in the email footer.
 This will not hurt the deliverability of emails in any way and it helps build brand loyalty among your customers.

-Transactional emails may seem as “not important” by many teams, but you can surely drive actions through them.
-Emails of transaction/triggered type are opened more frequently and produce more revenue when compared to promotional emails.
+Transactional emails may seem as “not important” by many teams, but you can drive actions through them.
+Emails of transaction/triggered type have high open rates and can produce more revenue when compared to promotional emails.

-Get in touch with the Pepipost team to know how you can leverage transactional emails that differentiate your brand from your competitors.
+Get in touch with the Pepipost team to find out how you can leverage transactional emails.
+Emails that will differentiate your brand from your competitors, and how to measure and track them as well.